Alpine Space Programme: Competitiveness and attractiveness

-Priority 2: Accessibility and connectivity
+Accessibility and connectivity

-The second programme priority concerns accessibility and connectivity.
-The Alpine Space is both a centre of a dynamic economy and a transit area in a sensitive environment.
-At the same time it shows particular constraints in the fields of transport, communication and knowledge infrastructure.
+The second programme priority ia accessibility and connectivity.
+The Alpine Space is both a centre of an economy and a transit area in a sensitive environment.
+At the same time, it shows particular constraints in the fields of transport, communication and knowledge infrastructure.
 It faces natural constraints as regards accessibility and connectivity.
-The access to these public services however is crucial in order to meet the requirements of today's labour markets.
-For these reasons the Alpine Space Programme aims to secure and improve fair access to public services in the Alpine regions.
+The access to these public services however is crucial in order to meet the requirements of labour markets.
+For these reasons the Alpine Space Programme aims to secure and improve access to public services in the Alpine regions.
 With this priority the programme aims to improve the quality of transport of passengers and goods while mitigating the negative effects of traffic.
 Moreover, sustainable solutions should be found to help the local population to be better connected to wider networks.
 Therefore, the programme promotes joint actions which take into consideration integrated planning of transport and mobility, or ICT-based innovative public services for citizens and economy.

-Priority 3: Environment and risk prevention
+Environment and risk prevention

-The third and final programme priority is environment and risk prevention.
-The Alpine space is known all over the world for its rich landscapes, cultural heritage and biodiversity.
-The natural environment and the natural heritage as a fundament for the living conditions and the economy therefore have to be protected.
+The third priority is environment and risk prevention.
+The Alpine space has rich landscapes, cultural heritage and biodiversity.
+The natural environment and the natural heritage as a fundament for the living conditions and the economy.
 Integrated approaches to plan, manage and develop these resources can contribute to this.
-The programme therefore wants the operations under this priority to be focused on the management and safeguard of environmental resources and cultural heritage as well as on natural and technological hazards.
-Furthermore, the Alps are much earlier and more strongly affected by the climate change than the rest of Europe.
-Coping with the various effects of climate change and its related impacts on settlement, infrastructure, cultural heritage and human life is a key challenge for the Alpine Space.
+The programme wants the operations under this priority to be focused on the management and safeguard of environmental resources and cultural heritage as well as on natural and technological hazards.
+Furthermore, the Alps are earlier and more affected by the climate change than the rest of Europe.

 Operation

 To maintain and enhance the competitiveness and attractiveness of the Alpine region the Alpine Space Programme co-finances transnational cooperation projects.
 The programme launches calls for project proposals, allowing potential project partnerships to apply for.
 For each call, Terms of References (ToR), containing framework information for the application are published.
 These ToRs and the launch of a new call are published on the programme's website.
 A project partnership has to consist of project partners coming from at least three different Partner States.
-Different types of actors can become project partners: public sector institutions and agencies at all levels; education and research units; organisations representing enterprises; chambers of commerce and industry; public service and transport providers; NGOs and agencies working in the fields of natural and cultural as well as renewable energy management.

-Details and tools for potential project partners can be found on the Alpine Space Programme's website.